aws/aws-iot-device-sdk-embedded-C/README.md

 -DMQTT_CUSTOM_CONFIG_PATH="mqtt-config-path"
 -DPKCS_CUSTOM_CONFIG_PATH="pkcs-config-path"
 ```
-This allows the installed libraries to be compiled with any config of your choice.
 Note that the file name of the header should not be included in the path.

 ### Building and Running Demos